Conditions Updated 5/8/18

-Inner loop and outer loop meadow sections clear of snow.
-Patchy snow remains in trees.
+Standing and running water (up to 18" in some places) over the trail in about eight locations.
+Fun if you don't mind getting wet!
 Valley-bottom, wide, multi-use trail located between Winthrop and Mazama.
 Great for families, canine friends and beginner riders.
 Trail travels through forest, meadows and along the Methow river.
 4-6 miles.
 Thanks to an agreement between the Department of Fish and Wildlife and Methow Trails, no pass required for parking or riding.
 Electric assist bikes not allowed.

 Lower Sun Mountain Trails

 Many easy, well-signed trails include Beaver Ponds, Little Wolf, Sunnyside, Lower & Upper Fox, Rodeo and Aqualoop.
 Electric assist bikes not allowed.

 Located directly across the street from Methow Cycle & Sport (and next to the baseball field), this is a fun pit stop for the young'ins (and adults too)!
 It's also a great place to practice your overall cycling balance and riding skills.
 Electric assist bikes not allowed.

 Hi, I'm Charles but you can call me Chuck.
 I’ve been a shop dog my entire life.
 I like the shop because its where I get my belly rubbed, kids pet me, delivery drivers bring me treats, and lucky locals take me on hikes from time to time.